LilyAsFlora/Ririi/README.md

 ## Examples

-*Lu michu chali madoli.* I am the girl of your dreams.
+*Michu chali madoli lu.* I am the girl of your dreams.

-*Primi habi lie ku koharam.
-Ide rīli de primpe, "Nula vā eto haku?"* Two fish are in a tank.
+*Primi habi ku koharam lie.
+Ide de primpe rīli, "Nula vā eto haku?"* Two fish are in a tank.
 One turns to the other and says, "Do you know how to drive this thing?"